Isekai-Creation/lmdeploy/EAGLE_TODO.md

 #### Engineer A – Phase 3 (next 10 tasks, A‑scope only)

-21. **A21: Bind EAGLE device kernels for acceptance/mask tests**
+21. **A21: Bind EAGLE device kernels for acceptance/mask tests** – **🧪 prototype (GPU/CI validation pending)**
-    - Add lightweight C++/pybind11 bindings around the EAGLE CUDA kernels in `lmdeploy/lmdeploy/turbomind/kernels/speculative_decoding/common.{h,cu}` (at least `acceptDraftTokens` and `invokePackAcceptedPaths`) and introduce GPU-backed tests under `lmdeploy/tests/turbomind` that compare device results against the existing Python reference implementations for acceptance and path packing.
+    - Added lightweight C++/pybind11 bindings around the EAGLE CUDA kernels in `lmdeploy/lmdeploy/turbomind/kernels/speculative_decoding/common.{h,cu}` (at least `acceptDraftTokens` and `invokePackAcceptedPaths`) and introduced GPU-backed tests under `lmdeploy/tests/turbomind/test_speculative_kernels.py` that compare device results against the existing Python reference implementations for acceptance and path packing.
+    - **Scope:** Not required for baseline decode; bindings are primarily for tests/benchmarks and are not a hard dependency for production EAGLE paths (core kernels are already used from C++).
+    - **CI:**
+      - Run `pytest lmdeploy/tests/turbomind/test_speculative_kernels.py::TestAcceptDraftTokensDevice` with CUDA and a built `_turbomind` extension.
+      - Run `pytest lmdeploy/tests/turbomind/test_speculative_kernels.py::TestPackAcceptedPathsDevice` with CUDA and `_turbomind`.
+      - Run `pytest lmdeploy/tests/turbomind/test_speculative_kernels.py::TestAcceptanceStatsDevice` with CUDA and `_turbomind`.
+    - **Note:** Feature is experimental; do not rely on the Python bindings for production decode paths until the above CI jobs are green.

-22. **A22: Microbenchmark EAGLE acceptance and KV rewind kernels** – **done (KV rewind path)**
+22. **A22: Microbenchmark EAGLE acceptance and KV rewind kernels** – **🧪 prototype (coverage limited to small shapes)**
     - Implemented a Python-level microbenchmark helper `benchmark_kv_cache_rewind` in `lmdeploy/turbomind/kernels/speculative_decoding/common.py` and a lightweight test in `lmdeploy/tests/turbomind/test_speculative_kernel_bench.py`.
 This runs repeated KV rewind operations on synthetic inputs (CPU or CUDA via torch) and reports timing statistics, giving offline tuning a cheap way to sanity-check KV rewind performance without running a full decode loop.
-Additional microbenchmarks for acceptance/mask kernels can be added later if needed.
+    - Additional microbenchmarks for acceptance/mask kernels (`benchmark_accept_draft_tokens`, `benchmark_pack_accepted_paths`) have been added as well; these rely on `_turbomind` when running on CUDA and are validated by small sanity tests but still benefit from broader GPU/CI coverage on larger shapes.
+    - **CI:**
+      - Run `pytest lmdeploy/tests/turbomind/test_speculative_kernel_bench.py` with CUDA and `_turbomind` built, ensuring both KV rewind and acceptance/pack benchmarks run on GPU.
+      - Optionally extend CI to capture benchmark outputs (e.g. as artifacts) for basic perf regression checks.

-23. **A23: Fuzz-style tests for `eagle_tree` invariants** – **done**
+23. **A23: Fuzz-style tests for `eagle_tree` invariants** – **✅ implemented + tested (CPU-only)**
-    - Extended `lmdeploy/tests/turbomind/test_eagle_tree.py` with `test_random_choices_preserve_invariants`, which builds random `choices` tables and draft token sequences and asserts that `SpeculationTree::buildTreeWithChoices` / `extractPaths` always produce a flattened path array of length `num_paths * max_depth`, exercising the internal invariants under a variety of shapes.
+    - Extended `lmdeploy/tests/turbomind/test_eagle_tree.py` with fuzz-style tests (`test_random_choices_preserve_invariants` plus larger variants) that build random `choices` tables and draft token sequences and assert that `SpeculationTree::buildTreeWithChoices` / `extractPaths` always produce a flattened path array of length `num_paths * max_depth`, exercising the internal invariants under a variety of shapes.
+    - These tests are CPU-only and already run in standard CI; no GPU dependency here.

 24. **A24: Guardrails for EAGLE-disabled engines in Python pipeline** – **done (via existing metrics/benchmark tests)**
     - Covered by the combination of `lmdeploy/tests/turbomind/test_eagle_metrics.py` (no `spec_info` when `eagle_steps == 0`), `lmdeploy/tests/test_speculative_stats.py` (no-op updates when `spec_info` is absent), and `lmdeploy/tests/test_benchmark_speculative_integration.py` (benchmark JSON only includes an `eagle_speculation` block when TurboMind provides `spec_info`).
 Together these ensure that when EAGLE is disabled at runtime, the Python pipeline and `BenchmarkRunner` treat runs as baseline with zero EAGLE stats.